frunzeon/Honey-Bee-Smart-Feeding-Calculator/README.md

 ## Disclaimer

-This software is intended for educational and planning purposes only.
+This software is intended for educational, research, and planning purposes only.

-The calculated values are approximate and should not replace professional beekeeping assessment or direct colony inspection.
+All calculations represent generalized estimates and should not replace professional beekeeping assessment, direct colony inspection, or locally adapted management recommendations.
+The authors assume no responsibility for management decisions made solely on the basis of calculator outputs.

 ## Contact
 #### Prof. Hyung-Wook Kwon
 - E-mail: hwkwon@inu.ac.kr
+- Department of Life Sciences
+- Incheon National University
+- Republic of Korea

 #### PhD.
 Olga Frunze
 - E-mail: frunzeon@gmail.com
 - Division of Life Science